Share this article:

 The Horizon Europe programme is expanding the scope of lump sum grants, with plans to expand even more in the future.
 Lump sum refers to the payment scheme and budget model associated with the research project.
-Due to the increasing likelihood of coming across a lump sum grant in the programme, it is important to get to know this raising model both independently, and in comparison to the (still) prevailing ‘actual costs’ model (should you be more accustomed to it).
+Due to the increasing likelihood of coming across a lump sum grant in the programme, it is important to get to know this raising model both independently, and in comparison to the traditional ‘actual costs’ model (should you be more accustomed to it).
 We present here the first of a series of articles wholly dedicated to the lump sum subject.
 In this article, we will break down the idea of lump sum, discuss the unique benefits and added values of this budget model, and understand how it works both during pre-award and post-award phases.
-In the following article we’ll touch on the existing “discrepancies” and shortcomings within this model, and finally in the 3rd article we’ll introduce our answers to some of the most frequently asked questions we receive regarding lump sum.
+In the following article, we’ll touch on the existing “discrepancies” and shortcomings within this model, and finally, in the 3rd article, we’ll introduce our answers to some of the most frequently asked questions we receive regarding lump sum.

 A short disclaimer before we begin: The complete & official information about this topic is provided in the EC “Lump Sum Model Grant Agreement” and in the “Annotated Grant Agreement” documents.
 This article does not substitute for these official documents and does not substitute for specific professional consulting by experts.

-Justification for expanding the use of the lump sum model
+The EC’s justification for expanding the use of the lump sum model

 According to the official EC agenda, lump sum grants hold the potential to make the programme simpler and easier to manage by introducing the following key official principles (full information is communicated here):

-• The payment of lump sums does not depend on successful outcomes (which are never certain in research) and follows the regular EC payment schedule.
+- The payment of lump sums does not depend on successful outcomes (which are never certain in research).

-• Lump sum projects enjoy the same degree of flexibility as traditional actual cost projects, and their performance is judged by the same standards.
+- Lump sum projects enjoy the same degree of flexibility as traditional actual cost projects, and their performance is judged by the same standards.

-• There is no need to keep specific records on the actual costs incurred in lump sum projects.
+- There is no need to keep specific records on the actual costs incurred in lump sum projects.

 As can be seen, lump sum grants can indeed be a more practical method of financial management compared to the traditional actual costs model.